Heavenly Sword (film): Plot

 After Nariko gives the Heavenly Sword to Loki, he is killed by Flying Fox.
 He does the same to Kai.
 During a difficult battle, Kai, who was just unconscious and badly wounded, killed the real Flying Fox.
 Kai stops Nariko before she could use the sword's healing power.

 The sisters spend three days traveling back to their homeland, all while Bohan's army follows on their trail.
 Nariko fainted when they arrive home.
 She tells Shen that his son is dead and Bohan is coming.
 She isn't going to fight for her people but for Kai, her only real family.

 When Bohan's army arrives, Nariko learns that Kyo, who is supposed to be dead, is alive.
 He was the one who told Bohan where the Heavenly Sword was.
 He did it because he knows that Bohan was always coming and once the sword is given to him, the clan will be free.
 She refuses so Bohan commands his army to rain arrows on them.
 She uses the sword's power to shield her against them but Kyo isn't so lucky – he dies.

 Nariko is one woman against Bohan's entire army.
 She uses the Heavenly Sword power as seen in the beginning of the film.
 After using its power, she is transported into the sword.
 It hates her.
 She tells it that Bohan will melt the sword and that it needs her.
 The sword gave her its power which she uses to defeat Bohan's army.

 Bohan, having seen the sword's power, sacrifices his soul to the Raven King.
 She defeats him.
 The Raven King abandons Bohan's body and plucks out his eyes.
 Roach, Bohan's son, was alive and tells her to leave or else he will kill her.

 Nariko returns to her home and tells her father that the sword didn't choose her, she chose it.
 She uses the sword's healing power to resurrect a dying Kai.
 Nariko entrusts the sword to Kai, as deities cannot stay.
 Upon her dying breath, she tells Shen to love Kai as he never did to Nariko.

 In Nariko's narration, she knows Kai will master the Heavenly Sword and that they will meet again in a better world.
 The sword might be forgotten but Kai will still be remembered.

-During the end credits, Kai is seen picking up the sword and grins at the audience implying she will carry on Nariko Legacy as the new owner of the sword.
+During the end credits, Kai is seen picking up the sword and grins at the audience implying she will carry on Nariko's legacy as the new owner of the sword.